commit-live-students/fsdse-techbasics-assignment-7/README.md

 ### Play With Github REST API's

 * We will be using Postman - A google chrome app as a rest client in this assignment
-* Download chrome applicatiom Postman from [URL](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en)
+* Download Chrome application Postman from [URL](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop/related?hl=en)
 * For more information how to use Postman watch [videos](https://www.youtube.com/watch?v=8veXJ9YGlFI&list=PLM-7VG-sgbtD8qBnGeQM5nvlpqB_ktaLZ)

 #### Instructor Demo